YunyiShen/SDM-GIS-tools/README.md

 # SDM-GIS-tools
-Samll ArcPy and R tool usful in distribution modeling.
+Samll ArcPy and R tools usful in distribution modeling.
 Especially when there are tons of environmental layers.